 As described in Section 3.10, "Hydrology and Water Quality," future development included in the conceptual land use scenario would increase demands for water supply and thus groundwater uses.
-Sacramento County Water Agency (SCWA) would need to conduct future water supply assessments to determine if existing water supplies would meet the demand of future development such that it would not negatively affect groundwater supplies.
-SCWA would prepare separate CEQA documentation in the future to evaluate the environmental impacts.
-Cumulative impacts could remain significant after implementation of mitigation (i.e., cumulatively significant and unavoidable), or no feasible mitigation may be available to fully reduce cumulative impacts to a less-thansignificant level.
+Sacramento County Water Agency (SCWA) would need to conduct future water supply assessments to determine if existing water supplies would meet the demand of future development.
+It is currently not known if SCWA's existing water supplies would be adequate to meet the water demands of future development but SCWA has indicated that it is likely additional surface water and groundwater supplies will be procured to meet the water supply demands of the SOIA Area (SCWA 2017).
+It is unknown what effect additional groundwater pumping, if required, would have on the Central Basin.
+As described in Mitigation Measure 3.10-2, prior to approval of any application to annex territory within the SOIA Area, the City of Elk Grove shall prepare a Plan for Services which shall demonstrate that SCWA water supplies are adequate to serve existing and planned development under normal, single dry, and multiple dry years as required by law.
+The Plan for Services required by Mitigation Measure 3.10-2 (also known as Mitigation Measure 3.15-1) shall demonstrate that the SCWA is a signatory to the Water Forum Agreement, that groundwater management would occur consistent with the Central Sacramento County Groundwater Management Plan, and that groundwater will be provided in a manner that ensures no overdraft will occur.
+However, given the uncertainty of future potential land uses, LAFCo finds that it is not now possible to determine the effectiveness of mitigation with certainty.
+LAFCo would condition future annexation on compliance with Mitigation Measure 3.10-2.
+Cumulative impacts could remain significant after implementation of mitigation (i.e., cumulatively significant and unavoidable), or no feasible mitigation may be available to fully reduce cumulative impacts to a less-than-significant level.

 Future development in the SOIA Area and related projects could contribute to the cumulatively significant or potentially significant cumulative impacts associated with the future groundwater uses that would be needed to serve future development and other development within the SCWA service area.
 The SOIA could have an indirect cumulatively considerable contribution to this significant cumulative impact.
 No additional feasible mitigation is available.
 The impact is significant and unavoidable.